Quick Summary

 How to use it: Combine CSAT scores with performance metrics like FRT and FCR to understand what drives satisfaction and dissatisfaction.
 You can also track CSAT by agent or team to guide coaching.

 What it measures: Customer loyalty, based on the question, “How likely are you to recommend us to a friend or colleague?”
+The score is calculated based on the rating (0-10) that customers provide.

 Why it matters: NPS is a broader metric than CSAT, capturing both support and overall brand perception.
 High NPS scores reflect stronger customer advocacy and consistent positive experiences over time.